How Pole Dancer Cami Árboles Learned to Get Out of Her Own Way

-Despite her initial reservations and doubt, she embarked on a journey that has allowed her to build a community of more than 170,000 followers, teach Sza—one of her favorite musical artists—how to pole dance, and build a career that was once unimaginable to her.
+Despite her initial reservations and doubt, she embarked on a journey that has allowed her to build a community of more than 170,000 followers, teach SZA—one of her favourite musical artists—how to pole dance, and build a career that was once unimaginable to her.

 Advertisement